Site manager contact: Charles Martin firstname.lastname@example.org.

 Volunteers must be 18 or over, younger people must be accompanied by an adult.

 Every Thursday evening from October through April Pilgrim Faith provides overnight shelter for homeless persons in our area.
 Guests are provided with a mattress, clean linens and towels, a warm supper, breakfast and a sack lunch to take with them.
 Case workers help guests access additional services and help so they can get back on their feet.
 Our shelter is part of an extensive network of shelters and other programs run by BEDS Plus.
 Shelter is provided during the cold months and help people from homelessness to self-sufficiency.

 For information about shelters and services call BEDS at 708-354-0858.

 It takes an army of volunteers and money to make this happen, we are fortunate to be able to find good people who give up part of their night’s sleep so that others can sleep safely.
 Each shift is 4-5 hours.
-We’re always looking for volunteers, if you have time please contact the office at 708-422-4200 or email firstname.lastname@example.org.
+We’re always looking for volunteers, contact the site manager at email@example.com or the office at 708-422-4200 / firstname.lastname@example.org.

 The site works through the establishment of short, four to 5-hour shifts that are run by a team of volunteers.
 Most volunteers serve one shift a month.

 Off season day-time support call, St. Mark Evangelical Church at 708-354-0858

 10:00 a.m. to 2:00 p.m.
 11005 S. 76th Ave, Worth IL